 You may not get much chance to read your own book when you’re at the beach with kids, but they’ll definitely be happy if you have a story or two to read to them when they need a little break from their furious activities.

 It’s also a great way to transition littler ones to nap time so you don’t have to cut your beach day short.
 Just make sure they fall asleep and stay under the shade of the beach umbrella.

-You can add this to your list for any beach outing, but it’s especially crucial with kids.
+You can add this to your list for any beach outing, but it’s especially crucial with kids….this is a MUST!
 When you get off the beach and still have a lot of sand clinging to your kids, especially in their diaper area, just spread talc on them.
 The talc dries off the sand and makes it easy to get off.
 That way, nobody gets all chafed on the way home, which can make for a very long and very unpleasant car ride.

 Beach Packing List

 Here’s a beach checklist version of the list so you can quickly look it over and make sure you’re not forgetting anything:

 - Waterproof speakers

 - Changing Pad